 Be sure to plan your trip accordingly, as the area is prone to snow depending on the time of year.
 I don’t know about you, but I would be so sad planning a hike only to find snow!

-Asheville is also known for its art scene and remarkable architecture.
+Asheville is known for many things, including its art scene and remarkable architecture.
 There are multiple art galleries and museums in the art district that you can tour during your visit.

 With so much to see and do in Asheville, it really is a weekend trip away worth taking.